-T-Mobile doesn't "until they hit 30GB in a month, which is 7GB more generous than runner-up Sprint.
-This is a definite plus if you're a heavy data user, and another reason that T-Mobile boasts arguably the most attractive unlimited plan out there." users' data to slower speeds
+T-Mobile doesn't "de-prioritize" users' data to slower speeds until they hit 30GB in a month, which is 7GB more generous than runner-up Sprint.
+This is a definite plus if you're a heavy data user, and another reason that T-Mobile boasts arguably the most attractive unlimited plan out there.

 One unpublicized detail about Binge On is that when you have it on while tethering/hotspotting, the data docked by the SD streaming will go towards your phone's 30GB threshold and not towards your 10GB hotspot allowance.
 In other words, you can stream Netflix on your computer or tablet to your heart's delight, and totally avoid hotspot drain.
 Of course, on the One Plus International plan you don't have to worry about this in the first place, since it includes an unlimited 4G LTE hotspot allowance.

 T-Mobile now offers $10 off their One plans (with auto pay) when you use less than 2GB per month; after this limit has been reached, speeds are slowed.
 An unlimited plan with a 2GB sounds pointless, you say?
 Well, don't forget, you're still getting the following key benefits from the One plan:

 - Unlimited calling to and from the U.S., Mexico and Canada